Blogs

 This has led to a scenario where permitting has become the single biggest bottleneck in project timelines.

-So how do we fix this?
 The solution isn’t just in overhauling the way cities manage permitting but also in empowering project teams to adapt and speed up their own processes.
-Here are three key areas where project teams can make improvements today:
+Here are three key ways we can make improvements, by leveraging software, AI, and local expertise.

 We are on the cusp of a breakthrough in permitting efficiency.
-By leveraging technology, we can streamline the process, reduce the number of resubmissions, and make it easier for teams to break ground on time.
+By leveraging technology and local expertise, we can streamline the process, reduce the number of resubmissions, and make it easier for teams to break ground on time.

 While there’s no silver bullet to solving the permitting puzzle, by embracing technology, we can make the 2020s the first decade in over a century where permitting gets faster, not slower.